atomique11200/ao3MobileRedux/README.md

 (Specifically used w/ Alook browser for iOS, which will run custom Javascript automatically when a page from a specified URL is loaded) https://apps.apple.com/us/app/alook-browser-2x-speed/id1261944766

-I've only been using this app for accessing ao3, so I can't vouch for any of its features beyond that.
+**I've only been using this app for accessing ao3 on my phone, so I can't vouch for any of its features/safety beyond that.

 Ao3 savior allows works to be hidden and/or whitelisted based on tag, author, or summary keywords (ao3_savior_mobile_no_lang.js)